Homebase Vs. Quickbooks (2026)

 • Conflict warnings for overtime and double-bookings

-• Real-time labor cost tracking against forecasts
+• Real-time labor cost tracking against forecast

 • Mobile access with direct payroll sync